AviatrixSystems/Docs/HowTos/FAQ.rst

 Encrypted tunnel (peering and site2cloud) status is monitored.
 When a tunnel status changes, an alert email is sent to the controller admin.

 Active VPN users are displayed on the Dashboard.
-Click on any username, the user VPN connectivity history is displayed.
+Click on any username and the user VPN connectivity history is displayed.

 You can also disconnect a user from the dashboard.

-Can alert email be sent to a different email address?
+Can alert emails be sent to a different email address?
 ------------------------------------------------------

 Yes, you can choose an alternative email address to send alert messages.